johnbrc/MPD-Distribution/README.md

 ## Publication ##

 The intention is to publish *MPD Resources* along the lines of a *Free Cultural Resources (FCR)*, or those of *Open-Source Software (OSS)*.

-More details to follow.
-Meanwhile, your interest and collaboration is invited.
+-	More details to follow.

 #### Licensing

-*MPD Resources* are typically available under the terms of a *Creative Commons license*, which licences reproduction, including translation, providing proper attribution is made.
+*MPD Resources* will, in due course, typically be made available under the terms of a *Creative Commons license*, which licences reproduction, including translation, providing proper attribution is made.
 Each textbook, or similar resource, incorporates a CC licence.

+In the meantime, files available here are not intended for publication, beyond being made available to collaborators.

--	See *Licence.md* for further information.
+-	See *LICENCE* for further information.

 #### Translation